Geometrical Product Specification and Verification: Datum

-The process to built a datum system is first described and the process for building a common datum follows.
+The process to build a datum system is first described and the process for building a common datum follows.

 Datum system

-A datum is identified by at most three cells in the geometrical specification frame corresponding to primary ,secondary and tertiary datums.
+A datum is identified by at most three cells in the geometrical specification frame corresponding to primary, secondary and tertiary datums.

 For the primary, secondary and tertiary datum, a perfect geometry feature of the same kind as the nominal feature is associated to the real feature as described hereafter: